mitchellh/cli/README.md

 * Support for shell autocompletion of subcommands, flags, and arguments with callbacks in Go.
 You don't need to write any shell code.

-* Automatic help generation for listing subcommands
+* Automatic help generation for listing subcommands.

 * Automatic help flag recognition of `-h`, `--help`, etc.